What is Hormonal Weight Gain?

 HbA1c is a form of hemoglobin bound to glucose.
 Blood HbA1c levels reflect how well diabetes is controlled.
 Some studies have found that higher HbA1c levels are associated with a higher body mass index (BMI) and increased body fat.
 Other studies suggest that improving HbA1c levels through better blood sugar control may be related to weight loss.

-Like testosterone, the relationship between HbA1c may be bidirectional.
+Like testosterone, the relationship between HbA1c and weight may be bidirectional.
 Thus, lowering weight may lower HbA1c and vice versa.

 C-reactive protein (CRP) increases in response to inflammation.
 Research suggests that CRP may be the most substantial factor associated with obesity.
 Again, the relationship between CRP and weight may be bidirectional, with both affecting each other.